isomerpages/sndgo-corp/_initiatives/Artificial Intelligence/Singapore AI Research Week.md

 over 450 publications, co-founded multiple startups, and received numerous prestigious awards – including the Ernst Schering Prize, Herman Skolnik Award, and Gmelin-Beilstein Medal.</p>
-<p>&nbsp;Joining them is Dr. Yaron Turpaz, Head of Computational Sciences
+<p>Joining them is Dr. Yaron Turpaz, Head of Computational Sciences at EDDC
-at EDDC and Chief Information Officer of Engine Biosciences.
+and Chief Information Officer of Engine Biosciences.
 With extensive experience leading global R&amp;D informatics teams, Dr. Turpaz will provide insights into the transformative potential of AI in therapeutic development.&nbsp;</p>
-<p>&nbsp;Attendees will also have the opportunity to engage directly with
+<p>Attendees will also have the opportunity to engage directly with the speakers
-the speakers during the discussion segment.</p>
+during the discussion segment.</p>
 </div>
 </details>
 <details class="isomer-details">